nicknijenhuis/XamarinAlliance/Challenge 3/Readme.md

-# Coding Challenge 3: Adding to a cloud-based backend
+# Coding Challenge 3: Adding a cloud-based backend

 ## Introduction
 Welcome to the third #XamarinAlliance coding challenge.
 If you have been using our template application you may have noticed that the data for our application is stored inside the mobile application in a JSON document.